Poduszka12/PDF-Tools/README.md

-Program Overview
+Program Overview:

   This program allows you to replace product codes with clickable product links in PDF files, such as technical drawings.
 Here's how it works:

-Manufacturer Information
+Manufacturer Information:

   The program extracts the manufacturer's name from the folder name that contains your PDF files.
   It also reads the product codes listed within those PDF files.